jwmarb/nurl/script.md

 - **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); Chapel is designed for parallel programming, especially for high-performance computing (HPC).
 - **Memory Management:** Rust uses ownership and borrowing for memory safety without garbage collection; Chapel uses garbage collection and allows more implicit memory management.
 - **Concurrency/Parallelism:** Rust provides safe concurrency with threads and async; Chapel is built around parallelism and distributed computing, using Partitioned Global Address Space (PGAS).
-- **Syntax:** Rust uses curly-brace, C-like syntax; Chapel has a more Python-like, readable syntax with explicit parallel constructs.
+- **<u>OPTIONAL FOR EXTRA YAP TIME:</u> Syntax:** Rust uses curly-brace, C-like syntax; Chapel has a more Python-like, readable syntax with explicit parallel constructs.
 - **Performance:** Rust is compiled for high performance and control; Chapel is also compiled and optimized for parallel and distributed workloads.
 - **Use Cases:** Rust is used for systems, backend, and embedded development; Chapel is used for scientific computing, HPC, and data-parallel tasks.
 - **Ecosystem:** Rust’s ecosystem is broad and modern; Chapel’s ecosystem is specialized for HPC and parallel computing.

 ---

-### Rust vs. MIPS Assembly
+### Rust vs. Assembly

-- **Type System:** Rust is statically and strongly typed; MIPS assembly has no type system-everything is just bits and registers.
+- **Type System:** Rust is statically and strongly typed; MIPS assembly has no type system, everything is just bits and registers.
-- **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); MIPS assembly is purely imperative and low-level.
+- **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); assembly is purely imperative and low-level.
-- **Memory Management:** Rust uses ownership and borrowing for memory safety; MIPS assembly requires manual memory management, with direct control over memory and registers.
+- **Memory Management:** Rust uses ownership and borrowing for memory safety; assembly requires manual memory management, with direct control over memory and registers.
-- **Concurrency:** Rust has built-in, safe concurrency; MIPS assembly has no built-in concurrency support-parallelism must be managed at the hardware or OS level.
+- **Concurrency:** Rust has built-in, safe concurrency; assembly has no built-in concurrency support-parallelism must be managed at the hardware or OS level.
-- **Syntax:** Rust uses high-level, curly-brace syntax; MIPS assembly uses low-level mnemonic instructions and direct addressing.
+- **<u>OPTIONAL FOR EXTRA YAP TIME:</u> Syntax:** Rust uses high-level, curly-brace syntax; assembly uses low-level mnemonic instructions and direct addressing.
-- **Performance:** Rust is compiled to efficient machine code, near the performance of C; MIPS assembly is as close to the hardware as possible, offering maximum control and performance.
+- **Performance:** Rust is compiled to efficient machine code, near the performance of C; assembly is as close to the hardware as possible, offering maximum control and performance (at the expense of programmer's sanity).
-- **Use Cases:** Rust is used for systems, backend, and embedded programming; MIPS assembly is used for embedded systems, OS kernels, and educational purposes.
+- **Use Cases:** Rust is used for systems, backend, and embedded programming; assembly is used for embedded systems, OS kernels.
-- **Ecosystem:** Rust’s ecosystem is modern and growing; MIPS assembly’s ecosystem is minimal, mostly educational and for low-level programming.

 ---

 # **Part 2: Rust Language Tutorial and Paradigms**

-## **Speaker 2 (6:40–13:20)**
+## **<u>Speaker 2</u>**

 #### **Brief Tutorial: Rust Basics Used in Our Project**